When was the last time you did something for the first time?

 - Find a new passion or discover a hidden talent

-When it comes to trying a new workout, Kirk Erickson, Director of Healthy Living at the Forest Lake Y says, “Consistency is good, but the return on investment over time lessens when you do the same activity over and over again.
-You get good at what you do a lot.”
+When it comes to trying a new workout, consistency is good, but the return on investment over time lessens when you do the same activity over and over.

 Although getting into a routine can help with discipline, and some sports activities require muscle memory—like perfecting your golf swing, when it comes to fitness, it’s helpful to change things up.